EU Taxonomy

 TAXONOMY ALIGNMENT ASSESSMENT

-While having adequate processes and procedures in place to ensure the compliance with the requirements of the Minimum Safeguards, we did not identify a violation of them for any of our activities.
+Having adequate processes and procedures in place to ensure compliance with the requirements of the Minimum Safeguards, we did not identify a violation of them for any of our activities.
 Furthermore, our turnover-relevant activities “Electricity generation from wind power” (4.3) and “Installation, maintenance and repair of renewable energy technologies” (7.6) both meet the applicable Technical Screening criteria (Substantial Contribution and DNSH criteria) and are hence considered Taxonomy-aligned.
-The leased vessel for transporting wind turbine components allocated to activity “Sea and coastal freight water transport, vessels for port operations and auxiliary activities” (6.10) does not meet the Technical Screening criteria due to the lack of compliance with prescribed CO2 limits, resulting in non-alignment of the relating CapEx.
+A leased vessel for transporting wind turbine components allocated to activity “Sea and coastal freight water transport, vessels for port operations and auxiliary activities” (6.10) does not meet the Technical Screening criteria due to the lack of compliance with prescribed CO2 limits, resulting in non-alignment of the relating OpEx.
+Further supporting and eligible activities such as 6.5 and 7.7 were not assessed as they are not material for our business, and we face challenges to assess alignment due to a lack of data or evidence by third parties: Most of the buildings that fall under the scope of activity 7.7 are leased by the Nordex Group so that the Company is not the data owner.

 OUR KPIs